nrwl/nx/docs/generated/cli/import.md

 ---
 title: 'import - CLI command'
-description: 'Import part of another repository into this repository, preserving git history.'
+description: 'Import code and git history from another repository into this repository.'
 ---

 # import

-Import part of another repository into this repository, preserving git history.
+Import code and git history from another repository into this repository.

 ## Usage